 WSG staff have a long history of working with the fishing and seafood industry, providing training and assistance to the fisherman who catch the fish and the retailers who sell it.

-- Fishing vessel safety, emergency procedures, and first aid workshops are offered year-round by WSG field experts Marine Operations Specialist Sarah Fisken and Seafood Industry Specialist Pete Granger, who provide technical assistance and training for people connected with the fishing and seafood industries.
+- Fishing vessel safety, emergency procedures, and first aid workshops are offered year-round by WSG field expers Marine Operations Specialist Sarah Fisken, who provides technical assistance and training for people connected with the fishing and seafood industries.

 - Every year WSG presents an annual conference for shellfish growers in South Puget Sound, coordinated by Marine Water Quality Specialist Teri King.
 The conference features scientists and other experts sharing the latest research and information on shellfish and the environment.